Azure/terraform-provider-azapi/docs/resources/azapi_operation.md

 layout: "azapi"
 page_title: "Generic Azure Resource Operation: azapi_operation"
 description: |-
-  Perform resource function of an existing azure resource
+  Perform resource operation which changes an existing resource's state
 ---

 # azapi_operation

-This resource can manage any Azure resource manager resource operation.
+This resource can perform any Azure resource manager resource operation.
+It's recommended to use `azapi_operation` resource to perform operations which change a resource's state, please use `azapi_operation` data source, if user wants to perform readonly operation.

 -> **Note** When delete `azapi_operation`, no operation will be performed.